audiolabs/conferences/README.md

 ## Features

-* Add, Editing and listing conferences
+* Adding, editing and listing conferences
 * Sorting by deadline (abstract or fullpaper - whatever comes first)
+* Archive of conferences with in the past
 * iCalendar support for all conferences or just single events
 * Tag support (search by tags, tag cloud)
-* Show the conference on Google Maps
+* Show the conference on Open Street Maps
 * Add collegues who also plan to submit, were accepted, attend the conference
-* "I feel lucky to publish" looking for the next conference which is takes submissions.
+* "I feel lucky to publish" looking for the next conference open to take submissions.

 ## Requirements